 Were we happy or disappointed with 400?
 I think the bigger topic is we have 5,800.
 We have a snowballing effect now that on the go-live customers and we have more and more projects ongoing that are more complete than just finance and logistics, so it’s really a very, very good story for all of SAP.”

-But What Ron Enslin demonstrates here is that whenever a person responds to weakness by stating “the bigger topic is” that is a Kelly Ann Conway pivot.
-That means the speaker can’t provide a positive answer to the question so simply pivots to something else, which is often irrelevant to the topic asked.
+But What Ron Enslin demonstrates here is that whenever a person responds to weakness by stating, “the bigger topic is” that is a Kelly Ann Conway pivot.
+That means the speaker can’t provide an affirmative answer to the question, so simply pivots to something else, which is often irrelevant to the topic asked.
 If asked if a murder was committed, the answer can be “the bigger issue is the price of housing, it is outrageous!”
 But here Ron pivots to what is a misleading statement.
 SAP has 5,800 companies that own the license, with the vast majority using it as shelfware.

 More from Bill McDermott